Whip up a fabulous Asian inspired meal in a flash with these scrumptious Chicken & Pork Asian Noodles that will definitely satisfy hungry bellies.

 Oil for frying (I use rice bran oil)

-In a large bowl add the rice noodles and fill until covered with boiling water and cover as per packet instructions.
-Drain and set aside.
+In a large bowl add the rice noodles and fill until fully submerged in the boiling water and cover as per packet instructions.
+Drain and set aside for use later.

-In a small bowl combine your soy sauce, hoisin sauce, white vinegar, kecap manis and chiliies and set your soy sauce mixture aside.
+In a small bowl combine the soy sauce, hoisin sauce, white vinegar, kecap manis and chillies and set aside for use later.

-In a large wok heat add 1-2 tablespoons oil and lightly fry the capscium and red onion for a few minutes or until they just start to soften.
+In a large wok heat add 1-2 tablespoons oil and lightly fry the capsicum and red onion for a few minutes or until they just start to soften.

 Add 2 tablespoons of your reserved soy sauce mixture and the chilli powder and mix through the vegetables until combined.